Last Updated: November 03, 2023

 Equipment Required for Test

-- The system can also be a MAC with a Mac OS X 10.5 or higher.
-They recommend a 10.13 High Sierra.
+- Operating system can be Windows with the 8th or 10th version or MAC with a Mac OS X 10.5 or higher.

-- The internal or external speaker of the system should be fully functional.
+- fully functional internal or external speaker.
 The use of headsets or earphones is not permitted.

-- The internal or external microphone (not part of the headset) should be fully functional.
+- fully functional internal or external microphone (not part of the headset).
 Test-takers will communicate with the proctor using this microphone.

-- The built-in camera of the computer or the webcam that test-takers use should allow a 360-degree view of the room including the tabletop before the test.
+- The computer's built-in camera or the external webcam should allow a 360-degree view of the room, including the tabletop, before the test.

 Environment Required for the Test